 Tip: By registering and sharing defects with your supplier, adjustments to the software can be dealt with more quickly.

-Within the Testersuite team we consider Excel to be one of the most beautiful applications ever developed.
-Running a test process from Excel (or Word) can be fine up to a certain point.
-But when the complexity of the IT landscape increases, so does the complexity of the testing process.
-Tools such as Excel, Word and E-mail then start to backfire and cause confusion.
-How do you keep grip and overview on your test process?
+On the Testersuite team, we consider Excel to be one of the finest applications ever developed.
+Running a testing process from Excel (or Word) can be fine to a certain extent.
+But as the complexity of the IT landscape increases, so does the complexity of the testing process.
+Tools like Excel, Word and E-mail then become counterproductive and cause confusion.
+How do you keep a grip and overview of your testing process?
 Does everyone execute the test scripts in the same way and how and where are defects recorded?
-And even more important, is there sufficient support for the test process to be carried out?
-A mature test tool helps to steer the process and to create overview.
+And more importantly, is there sufficient support for the test process to be executed?
+A mature testing tool helps guide the process and create overview.

 Tip: Employees without a background in testing will pick up testing faster with an intuitive testing tool.